What is lymphadenitis?

 - Blood tests to look for infection

-- Taking a piece of the lymph node or fluid from inside the lymph node to study under a microscope
+- Taking a sample of tissue from the lymph node or fluid from inside the lymph node to study under a microscope

 - Placing fluid from the lymph node into a culture to see what type of germs grow